rjbultitude/theconditionalorchestra/README.md

 ##Plans

-When longnote is high we should play at lower octave
+When longnote is high we should play at lower octave - needs testing

 Refactor the display fns so that they're chained